-And it being the height of the Cold War, the Soviet Navy wasn't about to risk being left behind.
+And it being the height of the Cold War, the Soviet Navy was not about to risk being left behind.

 In 1965 the Soviet Navy opened a research facility at Kazachya Bukhta, near Sevastopol, to explore the military uses of marine mammals.
 This was then passed to the Ukrainian Navy after the fall of the Soviet Union, marking the end of the Soviet military dolphin program.

-Baranets says the training centre was severely neglected in the coming years, with the press reporting in 2000 that its dolphins had been sold to Iran, with the chief trainer carrying on his research at their new oceanarium.
+Baranets says the training centre was severely neglected in the coming years, with reports in 2000 that its dolphins had been sold to Iran, with the chief trainer carrying on his research at their new oceanarium.

 The Ukrainian navy re-established the centre in 2012, but it came back under Russian control after the country annexed Ukraine's Crimea region in March 2014.